Wat Pho – The temple of the Reclining Buddha

 Some advice if you’re going to visit Wat Pho

 Tight clothes are not accepted.
 If you go to the place wearing leggings, for example, they will lend you baggy trousers.
-Strangely, nude legs are not a problem.
+Strangely, nude legs are not a problem is you are wearing a skirt but shorts are prohibited for women and men.
 It is also necessary to have your shoulders covered to enter the prayer areas.
 Shawls are at your disposal at the entrance of the palace if necessary.
 Wear shoes that are easy to remove, the custom being to be barefoot inside religious places.

 Beware of touts outside the temple of the Reclining Buddha